top of page

 “This is exactly what I imagined,” Trent remarked.
 I smiled, feeling the same.

+All of it felt unattainable.
 And now, somehow, it was ours.
 A beautiful, unexpected, utterly fantastic reality.

 Comments